323 W. 6th Street,

 19 people favorited this theater

-It was acquired by the Publix theatre chain in July 1924, and the theatre was renamed the Paramount Theatre on January 24, 1929.
+It was acquired by the Publix Theatres Corporation chain in July 1924, and the theatre was renamed the Paramount Theatre on January 24, 1929.
 To help distinguish it from other Paramount theatres in LA, the theatre was also known as the Paramount Downtown Theatre.
 Operated by Fanchon & Marco, it was taken over by United Paramount Theatres on March 18, 1952.
 Later in 1952 they ‘modernised’ the theatre when it received a new marquee and the lobby’s were altered.

 Today, if one stands in front of the Arcade Theatre on S. Broadway and look southwest towards the corner of S. Broadway and 6th Street, near the second or third building from the corner, you will see a faded sign for the old Paramount Downtown Theatre, the only trace of the theatre still visible on what was its short lived S. Broadway entrance.

 Just login to your account and subscribe to this theater.